jhsu/turf-use-proxybot/README.md

 Use the amazing [ProxyBot](https://proxybot.turf.dev/) to delegate access to a vault.

+## `useProxy(address, signer)`

+Use this hook to get the associated valut of the `address`.
+Wrap with Suspense to show a fallback while loading.

 ```tsx
 import ethers from 'ethers'
 import { useProxy } from 'turf-use-proxybot'